mantil-io/go-lambda-examples/pt2/README.md

 function_name = "api-example-handler"
 url = "https://in2keb62qf.execute-api.eu-central-1.amazonaws.com/handler"
 ```
-*endpoint* is location of our API Gateway, *url* is location on which you can reach our Lambda function.
+*endpoint* is the location of our API Gateway, *url* is the location on which you can reach our Lambda function.
-We can use this *terraform* to list some of this ouputs whenever we need that.
-For example this will show Lambda function URL:
+We can use this *terraform* to list some of these ouputs whenever we need that.
+For example, this will show Lambda function URL:
 ``` sh
 echo $(terraform output -raw url)
 ```

-we can use that URL to execute function:
+we can use that URL to execute the function:

 ``` sh
 curl $(terraform output -raw url)
 ```

 expected output is something like:

 ``` sh
 Hello from arn:aws:lambda:eu-central-1:052548195718:function:api-example-handler
 ```

 Now we can play with changing Go code.
 Sending input and building response of the function.
-If you change Go code run the *build.sh** step then *terraform apply* to update infrastructure.
+If you change Go code run the *build.sh* step then *terraform apply* to update infrastructure.

 When you want to remove all created resources run:
 ``` sh